krpors/hmon/README.md

     For more information, check the GitHub page at http://github.com/krpors/hmon.

     FLAGS:
+      -combine=false: If set, combine all monitors from all configurations to run, instead of per configuration.
       -confdir=".": Directory with configurations of \*\_hmon.xml files.
       -filedir=".": Base directory to search for request files.
 If ommited, the current working directory is used.
-    -format="": Output format ('csv', 'html', 'json').
+      -format="": Output format ('csv', 'json').
 Only suitable in combination with -outfile .
       -outfile="": Output to given file.
 If empty, output will be done to stdout only.
       -sequential=false: When set, execute monitors in sequential order (not recommended for speed).
       -validate=false: When specified, only validate the configuration file(s), but don't run the monitors.
       -version=false: Prints out version number and exits (discards other flags).

 # Example configuration